-Problem Possible cause Suggested action No SpHb value is displayed An Sp02-only cable is connected to the monitor Replace the SpO2-only cable with an SpO2/SpHb (Masimo rainbow) cable.
-The Sp02/SpHb reusable sensor has expired Replace the sensor.
+Problem Possible cause Suggested action No SpHb value is displayed An SpO2-only cable is connected to the monitor Replace the SpO2-only cable with an SpO2/SpHb (Masimo rainbow) cable.
+The SpO2/SpHb reusable sensor has expired Replace the sensor.
 Note A technical alarm appears.
 Poor sensor placement on the patient Remove the sensor from the patient and reapply.
-The monitor may have the SpHb license, but the SpO2 module does not Contact Welch Allyn to verify that the Sp02 module contains the SpHb license.
+The monitor may have the SpHb license, but the SpO2 module does not Contact Welch Allyn to verify that the SpO2 module contains the SpHb license.
 No weight measurement is transferred from the scale to the monitor The scale is not connected Inspect the USB cables from the device to the adapter to the scale to ensure that they are connected properly.
 The scale setting is incorrect Ensure that the scale settings are enabled for transfer.
+No BMI value is displayed in the Office profile The weight measurement is out of range The height measurement is out of range Manually adjust the measurement.
+Use the attached weight scale to retake the measurement.
+The Office profile does not appear in the Profiles tab The Office profile license is not installed Purchases a license and install the license using the service tool.